enerqi/sublime-blog/content/blog/cpu-mechanical-sympathy/index.md

 #### Algorithms and work done

 Understanding what you want to accomplish and understanding what the CPU is doing.
 Following from that is the idea of just avoiding unnecessary work and taking fewer steps to achieve what you want.
+This is *efficiency*.
-Algorithms and datastructures may often be framed as trade off between memory and CPU - memory can be used as a cache to avoid re-computing certain things, however, even if you had near infinite memory it can be less performant to use memory as a cache that just re-computing things.
+Algorithms and datastructures may often be framed as trade off between memory and CPU - memory can be used as a cache to avoid re-computing certain things, however, even if you had near infinite memory it can be less performant to use memory as a cache than just re-computing things.

 #### Data structures and complexity analysis